Vegeta/fluxer/README.md

 echo $machine->getState(); // cancelled
 ```
+The initial state can be set either using the constructor for StateMachine or explicitly calling the init($initialState)
+function at any time, for example, when getting the state from an external data source.

 You can check at any time if a trigger can be fired and the complete list of available triggers for the current
 state (introspection).